Using the Hamilton Beach Stand Mixer for Lynn’s Italian Sesame Seed Christmas Cookies

 After all, how could one provide proper hospitality over the holiday season without offering guests at least a hundred cookies upon their arrival?

-And so on a couple of special holiday occasions, following the antipasti platter, the giant raviolis tossed with tomato gravy accompanying equally huge meatballs, well, I still could hardly wait for the giant sized cookie tray to appear, where despite already being stuffed, I would gleefully pop a few bites, well, maybe more than a few, just for the sheer delicious pleasure.
+And so on a couple of special holiday occasions, following the antipasti platter, the giant ravioli tossed with tomato gravy accompanying equally huge meatballs, well, I still could hardly wait for the giant-sized cookie tray to appear, where despite already being stuffed, I would gleefully pop a few bites, well, maybe more than a few, just for the sheer delicious pleasure.

-Eventually the distance of our homes locations became much further and so Lynn then shared a printed white file card of her Italian Sesame Seed Christmas Cookies recipe with me and with the exception that one year the recipe mysteriously fell behind my oven and I feared I lost it, once found, it continued as the one cookie, along with the traditional Christmas sugar cookie that I annually most treasure preparing.
+Eventually, the distance between our home locations became much further and so Lynn then shared a printed white file card of her Italian Sesame Seed Christmas Cookies recipe with me.
+One year the recipe mysteriously disappeared.
+I searched and searched to no avail.
+One weekend after pulling the oven from the wall for cleaning there sat a peek of a white corner.
+Further inspection revealed a white file card, slightly smudged but still intact.
+The recipe card had fallen behind the oven.
+Hooray!
+With Lynn’s Sesame Seed Christmas Cookie recipe recovered it continued on as the one cookie, along with the traditional Christmas sugar cookie that I annually most treasure preparing.

 A lot lighter in weight than I expected, the beater easily blended the full one pound of softened butter required for Lynn’s Italian Sesame Seed Cookies.
 Besides the smooth and even mixing performance, what I especially enjoyed about the Hamilton Beach Stand Mixer was the ease of use.

 A snazzy silver push button quickly lifts the mixer head top up and down.

 The speed control button adjusts by merely twisting your desired speed number from 1-7.
 As I said sturdy and easy.